pdevito3/next-template-wrapt/README.md

    AUTH_CLIENT_ID=recipe_management.next
    ```

+4. Update any scopes in your `...[nextauth]` file.
-4. You can run your project with `pnpm dev`
+5. You can run your project with `pnpm dev`

-5. If you want to use a separate api with your next app, you'll want to update `src/config/index` with an api client of your choice.
+6. If you want to use a separate api with your next app, you'll want to update `src/config/index` with an api client of your choice.
 For example, if i want to hit a recipe management api, my config might look like this:

    ```ts
    const _env = process.env.NODE_ENV;